jacklul/pihole-readonly-rootfs/01 Read-only system.md

 ## Re-partitioning

-Raspbian probably auto-expanded filesystem on first boot to fill the SD card - we don't want that - shutdown the Pi, take the SD card out and insert it into computer's card reader for repartitioning.
+Raspbian probably auto-expanded filesystem on first boot to fill the SD card - we don't want that - shutdown the Pi (`sudo shutdown -r now`), take the SD card out and insert it into computer's card reader for repartitioning.
 Shrink rootfs partition to reasonable size (around 4-5GB should be fine for simple projects) and create two same-sized data partitions (preferably at the end of the SD card).

 _If your card is small you can create just one data partition - but you will not have backup in case it becomes corrupted._